SentinelCICD/RepositoriesSampleContent/README.md

 # Parameter File Location
 There are three types of parameter files:
-1. Mapped parameter files: the file path is specified in the deployment configuration.
+1. Explicitly Mapped parameter files: the file path is specified in the deployment configuration.
+This mapping pairs up any parameter files with their corresponding content files.
 2. Workspace specific parameter file: the parameter file is named "<azurearmtemplate>.parameters-<workspaceId>.json", at the same folder as the content file "<azurearmtemplate>.json".
+Your workspace ID can be used to here to allow the script to pair your parameter file(s) to your connected workspace.
 3. Default specific parameter file: the parameter file is named "<azurearmtemplate>.parameters.json", at the same folder as the content file "<azurearmtemplate>.json".
+If neither of the two above mapping mechanisms are used, this would be the default and allows for parameter files to be automatically paired with whatever content files are present in the same folder.

 **Parameter file precedence**: The script priortizes paramter files based on the following order: mapped parameter file > workspace specific parameter file > default parameter file